maichmueller/scmodels/README.md

 `'var': (['parent1', 'parent2', ...], Callable, Noise)`

-This allows the user to supply complex functions outside the space of predefined functions.
+This allows the user to supply complex functions outside the space of analytical functions.

 ```python